Matthew Stafford Player Prop Bets for NFL Week 14 | Los Angeles vs. Arizona 12/13/2021

 - Stafford's 265.6 passing yards per game in five matchups against the Cardinals are 19.9 less than yards than his over/under in Monday's game.

-- Stafford threw multiple touchdown passes four times over four of those matchups against the Cardinals.
+- Stafford threw multiple touchdown passes in four of those contests against the Cardinals.

 - Note: Stafford's stats vs. Cardinals date back to 2016.

-- The 220.8 passing yards the Cardinals yield per game makes them the NFL's fourth-ranked pass defense this season.
+- The Cardinals have the NFL's fourth-ranked pass defense this season, giving up 220.8 yards per game through the air.

-- The Cardinals' defense is fifth in the league, conceding 1.3 passing touchdowns per game.
+- The Cardinals' defense is fifth in the league, allowing 1.3 passing touchdowns per game.

 Recent Performances